 JEFF: Do you have any next steps or any projections of where you see Beauty Broadcast going to the next level?

-With Tim Ferriss’s big thing with the “Four-hour Workweek” the concept is you spend four hours doing stuff you don’t want to do, but if you’re spending 30, 40, 50 hours a week doing Beauty Broadcast then time flies by because you enjoy the whole process.
+With Tim Ferriss’s big thing with the “Four-hour Workweek,” the concept is you spend four hours doing stuff you don’t want to do, but if you’re spending 30, 40, or 50 hours a week doing Beauty Broadcast, then time flies by because you enjoy the whole process.

 JEFF: Anything else you want to add about the channel or anything else you want to say?

 One of the biggest questions I get is, “How do you come up with video #515 or whatever?”
 It is from people just giving me ideas, so that’s where it comes from.

 JEFF: That’s great.
-If you want more from Emily, you can go to her Youtube channel, which is Beauty Broadcast.
-You can also follow her on Twitter at Emilynoel83 and then she also has a corresponding blog, beautybroadcast.net.
+If you want more from Emily, you can go to her YouTube channel, which is Beauty Broadcast.
+You can also follow her on Twitter at Emilynoel83, and she also has a corresponding blog, beautybroadcast.net.

 EMILY: We’ll work on that after.